sglkc/google-translate-api/README.md

 - Has both a translate method, and a Translator class which preserves options.

 ## Why this fork?
-This fork of the fork [vitalets/google-translate-api](https://github.com/vitalets/google-translate-api) contains several improvements with the primary change being it is written to support various request methods instead of Got, allowing for greater compatibility outside of Node.js.
-It also abandons the outdated `querystring`.
-Additionally, new languages are more frequently added, and if a new language is not yet in the languages.js list you can now bypass it with the `forceFrom` and `forceTo` options.
-Furthermore, it supports batch translations in 1 request.
-Many interfaces of the same endpoints either only use the single translate endpoint, which is quickly rate limited, or the batch translate endpoint which is sometimes innaccurate.
+This fork of [vitalets/google-translate-api](https://github.com/vitalets/google-translate-api) contains several improvements with the primary change being it is written to support both the batch and single Google Translate endpoints, as well as any input request function.
+Additionally, there is optional language checking, and a list of supported languages that can best used.
+Many similar package of the same endpoints either only use the single translate endpoint, which is quickly rate limited, or the batch translate endpoint which is sometimes innaccurate.

 ## Install